Reaction cleaving and complex-balanced distributions for chemical reaction networks with general kinetics: Proofs

 \subsection{Proof of Theorem \ref{prop_cbmpf}}

 Under the given conditions, every complex has exactly one incoming reaction and one outgoing reaction.
-By Theorem \ref{prop_sdcrt}, it is enough to show that if there is a complex balanced stationary distribution, then it satisfies \eqref{for_pidcp}.
+By Theorem \ref{prop_sdcrt}, it is enough to show that if there is a complex-balanced stationary distribution, then it satisfies \eqref{for_pidcp}.
 Without loss of generality, assume $\ell=1$.
 Then, there exists an integer $p\geq 2$, such that